Diagnostic Radiology Residency Applicants FAQs

 We expect interview offer letters to be emailed out in early-to-mid November.

-In accordance with local and national recommendations in light of the pandemic and to provide equity among applicants, BWH will conduct all interviews virtually.
+In accordance with local and national recommendations and to provide equity among applicants, BWH will conduct all interviews virtually.
 You will still have the opportunity to learn about Boston, the Brigham, and our residency program, to meet and get to know our current residents, and to interview with our residency leadership and other faculty.

 Yes, our program offers an ESIR pathway.